 Under the terms of its appointment, the Trust is empowered to manage Wentworth Park Sporting Complex, comprising the area described in Lot 678 and Part Lot 679 DP 729635, the illustration above depicting the location, layout and facilities.
-The Complex is capable of seating more than 3,000 patrons, and is complete with bars, bistro, multipurpose function area, and a bookmakers' betting ring incorporated inside the grandstand.
-More than 29,000 patrons utilise the Complex each year.
+The Complex is capable of seating more than 3,000 patrons, and is complete with bars, bistro, multipurpose function area and a betting ring inside the grandstand.
+More than 30,000 patrons utilise the Complex each year.